waktool/RankQuests/README.md

 - Collect Potions
 - Collect Enchants

+> [!NOTE]
-Please note: This macro modifies your Roblox font (please refer to the instructions for first-time use).
+> This macro modifies your Roblox font (please refer to the instructions for first-time use).

 ## Requirements